tkosudi/av-code-challenge/tickets/TICKET-1235.md

 ## 🧭 Summary

-Analytics team reported inconsistencies on the endpoints `/reports/avg-revenue` and `/reports/ctr` compared to internal calculations.
+Analytics team reported inconsistent data returned by the endpoints `/reports/avg-revenue` and `/reports/ctr` compared to internal calculations.

 **Symptoms:**

 - _FoodDaily_ missing from `/reports/avg-revenue`.
-- Inflated averages for _TechMedia_.
+- Averages higher than expected for _TechMedia_.
 - CTR values for _FoodDaily_ significantly lower than expected.

 ---